mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 Linux distributions.

 #### git

+!!!
+If you do not wish to compile the `mender-artifact` utility from source, you can **[download the precompiled Linux binary here](https://d25phv8h0wbwru.cloudfront.net/master/tip/mender-artifact)** and skip to [Unpack the root file system](#unpack-the-root-file-system).

 The Golang compiler is integrated with `git`, so we need `git` installed on the system.
 On Ubuntu this can be achieved with: